Neutrinoless Double Beta Decay Sensitivity of the XLZD Rare Event Observatory: The XLZD experiment

 The indicative design for the detector at the core of XLZD is a cylindrical, two-phase xenon TPC with an active liquid mass of \SI{60}{t} of natural xenon in a 1:1 height/diameter ratio, corresponding to approximately 3~m in both dimensions~\cite{xlzd-designBook}.
 A more ambitious scenario is also foreseen in case of a favourable xenon supply market, with an active mass of 80~t in a configuration which maintains the TPC diameter but increases its height to about 4~m.
 With an abundance of 8.9\% in natural xenon, this corresponds to \SI{5.3}{t} and \SI{7.1}{t} of $^{136}$Xe isotope in each of these mass stages.

 Interactions in the active xenon volume lead to the production of a prompt scintillation signal (termed `S1') and a delayed electroluminescence signal (`S2') produced by the ionization electrons drifted upwards to the surface and extracted to the thin gas layer by electric fields defined by the anode, gate, and cathode electrode grids.
-In the typical configuration of this type of detector, both signals will be detected by two arrays of photosensors, at the top and bottom of the TPC, which traditionally have been VUV photomultiplier tubes (PMTs), although VUV Silicon Photomultipliers (SiPMs) or a hybrid configuration of both technologies are also being considered.
+In the typical configuration of this type of detector, both signals will be detected by two arrays of photosensors, at the top and bottom of the TPC.
+The standard choice for photosensors in liquid xenon TPCs has been photomultiplier tubes (PMTs) optimised to detect the xenon vacuum ultraviolet (VUV) light, although VUV-optimised Silicon Photomultipliers (SiPMs) or a hybrid configuration of both technologies are also being considered for XLZD.
 From these signals it is possible to accurately reconstruct the multiplicity, location(s), energy, and recoiling species for the interaction~\cite{xenon_physics,nest}.
 A field cage surrounding the active volume ensures a uniform vertical field and presents a highly reflective polytetrafluoroethylene (PTFE)~\cite{Neves_2017} surface to maximise the collection of light from the S1 scintillation signal (which drives the energy threshold in such detectors).
 The entire inner TPC will be installed in a double-walled vacuum cryostat for thermal insulation.

-In a design similar to that of LZ~\cite{lz-nim}, the XLZD TPC will be surrounded by two veto systems: the volume of xenon between the TPC field-cage and the inner cryostat wall (dubbed the \dquotes{xenon skin}) will be instrumented with PMTs, and an outer detector (OD) will surround the cryostat with near $4\pi$ coverage~\cite{xlzd-designBook}.
-These systems allow the rejection of neutron and $\gamma$-ray backgrounds with high efficiency~\cite{lz-sims}.
+In a design similar to that of LZ~\cite{lz-nim}, the XLZD TPC will be surrounded by two veto systems: the volume of xenon between the TPC field-cage and the inner cryostat wall (dubbed the \dquotes{xenon skin}) will be instrumented with PMTs, and an outer detector (OD) will surround the cryostat with near $4\pi$ coverage.
+Several design options are being considered for the OD, from the use of liquid scintillator tanks~\cite{lz-nim} to a water-based Cherenkov detector~\cite{XENON:2024wpa}, or a water-based liquid scintillator (WbLS) that would bridge the two media (see Ref.~\cite{xlzd-designBook} for a more detailed discussion on these options).
+The goal of these two veto systems is to tag neutron and $\gamma$-ray backgrounds of radiogenic or cosmogenic origin with high efficiency~\cite{lz-sims,lz-nim,XENON:2024wpa}.

 To shield against cosmic-ray radiation, XLZD must be operated deep underground.
 Several world-renowned laboratories have indicated interest in hosting the experiment and are being considered for the final installation: Boulby~\cite{boulby}, Kamioka~\cite{kamioka}, LNGS~\cite{lngs}, SNOLAB~\cite{snolab} and SURF~\cite{surf}.
 They offer varying levels of reduction of the cosmic muon flux, which in the case of \NDBD~search has direct impact in the $^{137}$Xe background, as discussed in \cref{sec:backgrounds}.
 In \cref{sec:discussion} we discuss the impact on the \NDBD~sensitivity of operating XLZD at each of these laboratories.